English name: Long-tailed Grass Lizard (aka “Asian Grass Lizard”)

 Description: To 36 cm long.
 Snout to base of tail is up to 8 cm.
 A small slender lizard with an extraordinarily long tail.
 Body is brown with cream line on each side.
 Sides are darker than the top of body and have scattered cream speckles.
 Front lower part of body is usually greenish, fading towards light brown by the back legs.
 Head is distinct but narrow and has the same color pattern as the body.
 The original tail can be incredibly long, more than three times as long as the body, and is light brown.
 Underbelly is pale.

-Similar Species: Oriental Garden Lizard has a body that is higher than it is wide, very rough scales, often has a dorsal crest, and lacks the green coloration on the sides.
+Similar Species: Oriental Garden Lizard has a larger head, a body that is higher than it is wide, very rough scales, often a dorsal crest, and lacks the green coloration on the sides.

-Habitat: This lizard normally lives in grasslands, but can sometimes also be found in forest clearings, forest edges, shrubland, and agricultural land.
-Usually found amongst tall grass, which it often climbs.
+Habitat: This lizard normally lives in grasslands but can sometimes be found in forest clearings, forest edges, shrubland, and agricultural land.
+Usually found in tall grass, which it often climbs.

 Danger to humans: Though it may attempt to bite when handled, this lizard is far too small to be dangerous to humans.